 Property settlements, child support, and lump-sum alimony paid are not deductible.

-If you received alimony, the IRS considers that taxable income; however, child support received is not taxed.
+If you received alimony, the IRS considers that taxable income.
+Child support is not taxed.

 Qualified Tuition Programs and Coverdell Education Savings Accounts